Tejx27/Simple-Weather-Project/README.md

-# Simple-Wheather-Project
+# Simple-Weather-Project
-It is Simple Wheather Project
+It is Simple weather Project it shows current weather and description.